 Ransomware attacks are always changing, but it’s common to see data frozen or inaccessible.
 This is when backup files can be helpful.
 They can help you restore a system that you may be frozen out of, and allow you to continue some operations while you find a solution.

-This is the step that show the value of backup files.
-Duplicates in safe spaces can help you get back to work quicker and keep copies of data in case you become infected or corrupted.
+This is the step that shows the value of backup files.
+Duplicates in safe spaces can help you get back to work quickly and keep copies of data in case you become infected or corrupted.

 This is when having backup files cannot help you.
 You may be able to access files and get back to work, but you are not able to get your files back from the person who stole them.
 This means that after the attack your business may be running but there is a lot of potentially damaging information already released.

 Backing up files is just the beginning.
 Steps like these are only one part of a successful data management plan.
 There are many steps you need to do when securing data including: